From Our Corner

 Two Steps Forward, One Step Back

 Image It's not often I have an excuse to look at a Penny Arcade comic at work, and to be sure, I only took the chance today because LISNews proffered the link for me.
-Now, having had the joy of a little PA (as we in the webcomics world like to call it) in my day, I thought I could, in… Read more
+Now, having had the joy of a little PA (as we in the webcomics world like to call it) in my day, I thought I could,… Read more

 Washington State flag proudly flown in Afghanistan